 Her awards include the Open Book Award from the Cleveland State University Poetry Center; the Lyric Poetry Award and The Writer/Emily Dickinson Award from the Poetry Society of America; the Pushcart Prize; the National Poetry Series Award; the Georgia Contemporary Poetry Series Award; the BOA Short Fiction Award; and the ForeWord Review Book of the Year Award in the category of writing for Swallowing the Sea.

 She was awarded the Mary Louise VanArtsdalen Prize for Scholarship, the Marquis Teaching Award, the Jones Award, and the Jones Faculty Lecture Award at Lafayette College.
 She has an MFA from the University of Massachusetts-Amherst and a PhD in English from Binghamton University.
+She was named the Francis A. March Professor Emerita and Writer in Residence at Lafayette College.

 CONTACT: uptonlee@lafayette.edu